jhusak/audecode/README.md

 Every data block (shshshsht) contains sector number, sector length and checksum, and of course sector data.
 The bitrate is 7800 (only ones) to 15600 (only zeroes) bits/sec. so in average there is 11 kbits (no start and stop bits), ca 1.3 kB/sec

+Because I cannot get Lazarus working on my MacBooks, I have translated main.pas to audecode.c with help of AI, so conversion and testing took a few hours.
+The result sits in commandline catalog, simple run ./compile.sh and you get working binary.

 Happy copying!

 And last but not least: although you may use this software as you wish, I am not responsible for any damages made with this software.
 Your risk, your choice.
 However, the code does not contain any destructive code, only "save to disk".